altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 "… Most commanders can only order attacks or retreats.
 I think they should issue more complicated orders."<br/>
 "I have only seen bugles that can issue such a variety of orders in the Fourth Army."<br/>
 "… I think that should be the minimum standard."<br/>
-"“We are pulling back but not fleeing, and will be moving to the left and right instead”, is there a specific bugle tune for that?"<br/>
+""We are pulling back but not fleeing, and will be moving to the left and right instead", is there a specific bugle tune for that?"<br/>
 "… The ideal situation is to let the entire unit move as one entity."<br/>
 The situation was gradually improving.<br/>
 The Etruria Army was in chaos because of the attack on their flanks.<br/>